Kishor-550/DBMS/README.md

 USE store;
 ```

-1. Return products with quantity in stock equal to 49, 38, 72
+Return products with quantity in stock equal to 49, 38, 72 and no product with quantity_in_stock = 72

 ```sql
 SELECT *